 Research & Publications

-My research agenda reckons with the Civil War’s intertwined social, health, and cultural consequences in the 19th and early-20th-century United States.
+My research reckons with the Civil War’s intertwined social, cultural, and health consequences in the 19th and early-20th-century United States.
 I’m interested in uncovering the intimate personal costs of the war for survivors that added up to unexpected, broader changes in postwar America.
 When the war’s carnage shattered survivors’ bodies and ruined their health, it upended deeply-rooted social norms and cultural ideals.
 Postwar Americans were left to sort out these complex legacies.

 (Scroll for a comprehensive list of publications)

-My first book manuscript, Opium Slavery: The Civil War, Veterans, and America’s First Opioid Crisis (forthcoming with UNC Press), uncovers the hidden history of an opioid addiction epidemic that plagued veterans in aftermath of the Civil War–America’s first opioid crisis.
-Employing the approaches of gender, social, and medical history, the book investigates the causes and tragic consequences of drug addiction for Civil War veterans and their families, as well as the radical responses by the American medical community and government authorities to the addiction crisis.
-This project is adapted from my doctoral dissertation, which was awarded the Anne J. Bailey Dissertation Award by the Society of Civil War Historians in 2021, the inaugural Chancellor Distinguished PhD Graduate Dissertation Award from SUNY in 2021, and Binghamton University’s Distinguished Dissertation Award in 2020.
-The dissertation was also a finalist for the 2021 C. Vann Woodward Prize from the Southern Historical Association.
+My first book, Opium Slavery: Civil War Veterans and America’s First Opioid Crisis (UNC Press, 2025) uncovers the hidden history of an opioid addiction epidemic that plagued veterans in the aftermath of the Civil War.
+Employing the approaches of gender, social, and medical history, Opium Slavery investigates the surprising causes and tragic consequences of addiction for Civil War veterans and their families.
+It also explores the radical responses by the American medical community and government authorities to the veterans’ addiction crisis.
+I’ve also published on the subject of opiate addiction in the nineteenth century in academic journals including Journal of the Civil War Era (June 2020), North Carolina Historical Review (July 2021), and Register of the Kentucky Historical Society (Summer/Autumn 2024), among other outlets.

 “The three most popular forms of opium and the hypodermic syringes for injecting morphine,” Library Company of Philadelphia, c.
 1880.